Packages and Binaries:

 NTLM/SPA/MSN

 These authenticators require the Authen::NTLM module.
-Note
+This type

-against Exim, Communigate, and Exchange 2007.
+has been tested against Exim, Communigate, and Exchange 2007.

 In addition to the standard username and password, this